Database Drivers

 // Returns MysqlDriver

-// Returns SqliteDriverIf the PDO driver is not recognized, a RuntimeException is thrown.
+// Returns SqliteDriverIf the connection driver identity is not recognized, a RuntimeException is thrown.

 Registering custom drivers